jacksund/simmate/docs/contributing/maintainer_notes.md

 # Maintainer notes

 !!! note
-    currently this section is only relevant to @jacksund
+    currently this page is only relevant to @jacksund

+## Making a release

 To make a new release, you must follow these steps: